Nilphamari District: Transportation

-Nilphamari district is connected with Dhaka by bus, train and air.
-Trains available in Nilphamari are Nilsagar Express (Dhaka), Barendro Express (Rajshahi), Titumir Express (Rajshahi), Rupsha Express (Khulna) and Simanto Express (Khulna).
-Major bus services are Greenline, Nabil, Shyamoli, Hanif, S.A.
-Travels, and BRTC.
-There is an airport at Saidpur, about 20 km from Nilphamari district town.
+Nilphamari district is connected with Dhaka by Bus, Train and Air.
+Trains available in Nilphamari are Nilsagar Express & Chilahati Express (Dhaka), Barendro Express & Titumir Express (Rajshahi), Rupsha Express, Simanto Express & Rocket Mail (Khulna).
+Major Bus services are Greenline, Nabil, Shyamoli, Hanif, SA Travels, and BRTC.
+There is an Airport at Saidpur near to Saidpur Cantonment Area about 20 km from Nilphamari district town.
+UsBangla, Novoair, AirAstra, Biman Bangladesh Airirlines Respectively Giving Their Services To This Local Airport.
+Government Has Also Taken Initiatives For Reconstruction Works To Make It An International Airport.